YCA League Rules

 A21 At the time play is started in any match the clocks of all absent players shall be set in motion.
 One hour's grace may be claimed for any absent player, but unless a substitute has been nominated and placed in the team before the end of that period the game shall be forfeited to the opponent.
 The introduction of a substitute in these circumstances shall not be held to be a violation of Rule A16, and shall subsequently be disregarded for the purposes of applying Rule A17 to the substituted player.

-A22 All games in the Woodhouse Cup shall be played at the rate of all moves in 110 minutes with a ten second increment per move being added from the start.
-In all other divisions a time control of 42 moves in one and three quarter hours plus a quarter of an hour to complete the game.
-The specified Woodhouse Cup time control may be used in other divisions by mutual agreement between the captains of the teams concerned.
-[Revised 2019 AGM]
+A22 All games will be played at the rate of all moves in 110 minutes with a 10-second increment being added from the start.
+If insufficient digital clocks are available a time control of 42 moves in 1 hour 45 minutes plus fifteen minutes to complete the game will apply.
+[Revised 2022 AGM]

 A23 Each player shall play one game in a match; one point shall be awarded for a win, half a point for a draw.
 No points shall be awarded for a double default.
 Each team shall be awarded two points for a match in which its game points total exceeds that of the opposing team, and one point for a match in which its game points total equals that of the opposing team, except that no match points shall be awarded for a doubly defaulted match.
 [Second sentence added, 2018 AGM]

 A24 Both teams in each match shall supply the Competitions Controller with detailed results of that match, where possible on result cards provided for that purpose.
 Such results shall be posted or sent by e-mail within 48 hours of the completion of the match.
 The names, including full initials, and an indication of the players having white shall be included.